Capital One: July 2019 data breach

-Lawsuits

-Lawsuits were filed against Capital One and its employees in federal and circuit courts, led by the firms Colson Hicks Eidson, Franklin D. Azar and Associates P.C., and several others.
+Lawsuits were filed against Capital One and its employees in federal and circuit courts.

-Two consumer class action lawsuits filed against Capital One in Virginia were reported in July 2024.
-A suit related to its acquisition of ING Direct USA, in 2012, claimed that, since February 2013, the company unfairly maintained 360 Savings online savings account as a higher yield rate than was available to its other depositors.
-Later that month, a proposed consumer class action was also filed, in a bid to block a merger with Discover Financial, claiming that the acquisition would be in violation of federal antitrust laws.

-The State of New York filed New York v.
-Capital One NA et al (No. 25-04037), in the U.S. District Court, Southern District of New York, suing Capital One in May 2025, on behalf of depositors promised high interest rates on their 360 Savings accounts, which were subsequently frozen at 0.30%, while interest rates rose in the United States.
-A federal judge rejected the company's proposed $425 million settlement in November 2025.

-Government investigations

-In 2015 the bank disclosed that it was under federal investigation for bank fraud, money laundering, and possible racketeering charges.
-No further information was given and government investigators would only confirm that it was under scrutiny for "unspecified charges".
+Understatement of losses

+The U.S. Securities and Exchange Commission alleged that Capital One understated auto loan losses during the 2008 financial crisis.
+In 2013, Capital One paid $3.5 million to settle the case, but was not required to directly address the allegations of wrongdoing.

+Bank fraud, money laundering, and possible racketeering

-In 2018, Capital One was fined $100 million for failure to monitor, detect, and prevent money laundering.
-Charging documents specified Capital One failed to file suspicious activity reports, had deficiencies in its risk assessment, remote deposit capture and generally had weaknesses that compromised national bank security controls.
+In 2018, Capital One was fined $100 million by the Office of the Comptroller of the Currency for failure to monitor, detect, and prevent money laundering.
+The bank allegedly failed to file suspicious activity reports, had deficiencies in its risk assessment, remote deposit capture, and generally had weaknesses that compromised national bank security controls.
 The bank was the subject of a larger investigation that alleged funds were siphoned out of US jurisdiction to safe havens.

-In January 2021, Capital One was fined $390 million by FINCEN for anti-money laundering control failure concerning a now-defunct small portfolio of check-cashing businesses that Capital One acquired around 2008 and subsequently exited from in 2014.
+In January 2021, Capital One was fined $390 million by FINCEN for anti-money laundering control failure concerning a now-defunct small portfolio of check-cashing businesses that Capital One acquired around 2008 and sold in 2014.
 Capital One later admitted that it failed to file thousands of suspicious activity reports and lapsed on filing currency transaction reports on around 50,000 reportable cash transactions valued around $16 billion.

+Alleged misleading interest rates on savings accounts

+In July 2023, a lawsuit claimed that, since February 2013, the company unfairly began offering a savings account with higher yield but didn't tell legacy customers.

-In January 2025, the Consumer Financial Protection Bureau sued Capital One for cheating savings account holders out of $2 billion by "deceptive, abusive and illegal" practices which obscured the difference between the high-interest "360 Performance Savings" accounts vs. low-interest "360 Savings" accounts.
-In February 2025, shortly after Donald Trump became president, the CFPB dropped its lawsuit against Capital One.
+In January 2025, the Consumer Financial Protection Bureau sued Capital One for cheating savings account holders out of $2 billion by "deceptive, abusive and illegal" practices which obscured the difference between the high-interest "360 Performance Savings" accounts vs. low-interest "360 Savings" accounts; however, the following month, after Donald Trump became president of the United States, the suit was dropped.

+The State of New York filed a similar lawsuit against Capital One in May 2025 on behalf of depositors promised "one of the country's highest interest rates" on their "360 Savings" accounts; however, they were only paid an annual interest rate of 0.30%; the higher rates were paid on the similarly-named "360 Performance Savings" accounts.
+The company agreed to a $425 million settlement, which was approved by a judge in April 2026.